gve-sw/gve_devnet_cp8821_battery_check/README.md

 ## Usage

+Run the script with **one** of the two following inputs:

+ - `-infile` Provide an input text file of IP addresses to scan
+ - `-cidr` Provide a CIDR range to scan

+The following are additional optional arguments to modify the behavior of the script:

+ - `-temp` Provide a temperature threshold for checking phone batteries, in Celsius.
+The default threshold is 50.0 C.
+ - `-timeout` Provide a HTTP timeout for trying to reach an IP phone, in seconds.
+Default is 10 seconds.
+ - `-v` Enable verbose logging, which will provide status on each IP phone as it is queried

-Create a text file with each IP address to check on a new line, for example:
+**Note:** If using `-infile`, create a text file with each IP address to check on a new line, for example:

 ```text
 10.10.10.10